SainsburyWellcomeCentre/aeon_docs/_sources/contributor/index.md.txt

 ## Issue tracking

-We prioritize and track dev progress using Github Discussions and Github Issues in Github Projects.
+We prioritise and track dev progress using Github Discussions and Github Issues in Github Projects.
 Issues and Discussions should ideally be created in the specific repository appropriate for the Issue/Discussion; all experiment and general Issues and Discussions should be created in 'aeon_experiments'.

 ## Continuous integration (CI)